vkorotkine/DPGSolver/README.md

 |               | InviscidChannel  | DONE   |
 | Navier-Stokes | Taylor-Couette   | DONE   |

-See the CODE STATUS section below for details regarding current functionality.
+See the 'Code Status' section below for details regarding current functionality.

 ### Installation / Set up
 Follow the [installation instructions](INSTALL.md) for the set up of required libraries/programs.
 Required: